bduggan/raku-webservice-overpass/README.md

     op.settings<out> = 'csv(::id, ::lat, ::lon, name; true; ",")';

 The "true" indicates that a header row should be included.
 The comma is the separator.

+The `:raw` parameter is optional and specifies that the raw response should be returned as a string.
+Sending `:json` and `:raw` for instance will set the format to json in the payload, but then return the raw unparsed JSON in the response.

 ATTRIBUTES
 ==========